 - Understanding of and previous experience advocating before federal agencies

 - Ability to work in a fast-paced environment and manage multiple projects simultaneously

 - High degree of professional ethics and integrity

 - Sound judgment and ability to analyze situations and information

 Compensation: Public Knowledge provides competitive compensation, excellent benefits and opportunities for professional growth.

-To Apply: Send a resume including salary history; cover letter stating your interest in Public Knowledge, and two writing samples (max.
+To Apply: Send a resume; cover letter stating your interest in Public Knowledge and including your salary requirements, two writing samples (max.
 5 pages each), and 2-3 professional (preferably former supervisor) references to: email@example.com, with the subject line “Policy Advocate/Counsel.”
 Applications will be accepted until March 13.
 Applicants are encouraged to apply early, as applications will be considered on a rolling basis until the position is filled.